jetbrains-academy/kotlin-onboarding-introduction/MastermindAdvanced/generateSecretFunction/task.md

 instead of always returning `ABCD`.

 **Note**, you need to define a new variable `alphabet` in the `main` function and initialize it with the `ABCDEFGH` value to pass tests.
-Don't forget to use `wordLength` and `alphabet` variables when calling the `generateSecret` function.
+Don't forget to use the `wordLength` and `alphabet` variables when calling the `generateSecret` function.

 If you have any difficulties, **hints will help you solve this task**.